-- Participate in informal monthly dinner meetings with other scholars and invited scientists to discuss research, career path, time management and work-life balance.
+- Participate in informal monthly meetings with other scholars and invited scientists to discuss research, career path, time management and work-life balance.

 - Participate in visits to research sites to observe and experience STEM-FEE careers, research facilities in industry, the government and MSU.

 - Engage in proactive advising with faculty mentors.